Uragoo/blog-website/README.md

 We tested the website on Microsoft Edge [On PC]

 # Things to watch out for
-When you choose to edit a blog post you will need to reupload the image When liking a blog post you can only like it when you're on the home page, it won't work if you're on the post's page
+When you choose to edit a blog post you will need to reupload the image.
+When liking a blog post you can only like it when you're on the home page, it won't work if you're on the post's page